myrrlyn/home/priv/papers/resume.typ

 through an FFI bridge.
 Our work enabled Fastly to overcome DDOS attempts during the holiday season without a performance impact to our customers.

-I was let go during the market contraction this winter.
+I was let go during the market contraction of the 2022-23 winter.

 == Amazon Web Services (2020--2021) --- Software Development Engr